 Economy of Odisha

 The state also has a mineral production like coal, limestone, bauxite, iron ore and various other minerals.
 It has a third position of bauxite reserves in the country.
 Rourkela steel plant was the first ever integrated steel plant in India.
-Major industries like the Jindal steel, ESSAR steel authority of India, Nilachal Ispat Nigam limited and Posco, etc. have played a great role in the industrial sector.
+Major industries like the Jindal steel, ESSAR steel authority of India, Nilachal Ispat Nigam Limited and Posco, etc. have played a great role in the industrial sector.
 There are plenty of small scale industries of handicrafts and handloom which contribute in a major way to the economy of the state.

 Fishery has also emerged as one of the major components of the economy of the state.
-Due to the vast coastline there is a wide scope for inland, brackish water and marine fisheries.
+Due to the vast coastline, there is a wide scope for inland, brackish water and marine fisheries.
 More Detail...

-In the year 2011, the population of Odisha was 41,947,358, out of the total population, the male population was 21,201,678 and female population was 20,745,680.
+In the year 2011, the population of Odisha was 4,19,74,218.
 The ratio of female and male is 978 females per 1000 males.
 The population density is 13.97% and is 269 per sq km.

 Odisha is the bastion of rich culture and tradition and is evident due to the historical monuments, sculpture, artists, dance and music.
 The state has a department that looks after the culture and promotes systematic and comprehensive fields of arts and culture.
 The culture of Odisha can be seen from the ancient times that have left their mark in the form of temples and monuments.
 The state is full of temples that have earned appreciation from the world.

-Oriya has been recognized as the official lingual of Odisha.
+Oriya has been recognised as the official language of Odisha.
 The native inhabitants belonged to the Aryan family and the language here is similar to that of Bengali, Assamese and Maithili.
 Over the years Oriya has formed many other variations in the language like the Baleswari, Bhatri, Laria, Sambalpuri, Ganjami, Chattisgarhi, and Medinipuri.
 Oriya can be found to have a different tone and the version in the hilly terrains and peculiarities.
 Oriya has been first discovered in Urajang in 1051 A.D. the script has been defending from the Brahmi and has a Dravidian finish.

-Transport in Orissa
+Transport in Odisha

-Last Updated on : September 24, 2014
+Last Updated on : November 10, 2014